 - 3rd party rewards from partners: Special merchandising items, sold through a partner company or designed exclusively for the loyalty program.

-- Partners that supply rewards: There are companies who specialize in providing rewards for loyalty programs and employee retention programs.
+- Partners that supply rewards: There are companies that specialize in providing rewards for loyalty programs and employee retention programs.
 Tango Card gives gift cards, TLC provides seasonal rewards, and Givz lets customers spend their loyalty points for charity.

 - Partners with the same target audience: As a luxury retailer, you can grant high-tier members a free weekend getaway in a wellness hotel – provided by a partner who receives exposure in exchange.
 As for you, customers will increase their spending volume to reach the reward threshold, and because it’s a free advertisement for partners, the deal might be free for you.